Trump Tower In Toronto Is Up For Sale And Facing Legal Woes

 Investors bought condominiums in the tower that could be rented out by the hotel.
 The investors claim they were promised sky-high occupancy rates and returns on their investment.

 Toronto lawyer Michael Wine says those never panned out.
-Collectively, the investors lost million of dollars.
+Collectively, the investors lost millions of dollars.
 Wine represents 27 investors, and many are members of Toronto's Korean community who speak very little English.

 "I remember asking them through interpreters, 'Why did you invest in this?'
 And all they said back was 'Trump, Trump, The Apprentice,' " he says.